 Where are these dollars going?
 According to a report from eMarketer, one of the most attractive buys for pet owners is premium pet food.

-Krista Garcia of eMarketer explains that a newer generation of pet owners are paying more attention to the diets of their pets:
+Krista Garcia of eMarketer explains that a newer generation of pet owners is paying more attention to the diets of their pets:

 According to another survey from Packaged Facts, “people who purchased higher-priced pet food, particularly dog food, tend to be more likely to purchase online.”